Millennium Bulk Terminals Longview (MBTL) proposal

 Cleanup of the Site

 The Reynolds Metals Company owned and operated the site as an aluminum smelter from 1941 to 2000.
-The smelter was permanently shut down in 2001.
-Chinook Ventures purchased the facility from Northwest Alloys in 2004.
-MBTL purchased the facility from Chinook Ventures in 2011.
+Alcoa purchased Reynolds Metals Company in 2000.
+Alcoa sold the site assets to Longview Aluminum LLC in 2001 and the smelter was permanently closed after the sale in 2001.
+Chinook Ventures purchased the facility through the Longview Aluminum bankruptcy proceedings in 2004.
 Northwest Alloys, a subsidiary of Alcoa, remains the property owner.
+MBTL owns the facility assets on the site.

 Cleaning up the existing site is Ecology’s first priority for the property.
 Ecology is overseeing work being done by Northwest Alloys-Alcoa and MBTL to investigate and cleanup the site under the State’s Model Toxics Control Act.
 Cleanup efforts at the site are already in progress and are handled separately from the coal export terminal proposal.